-When pupils go on school trips, it is very important that parents provide full details of any medication needed for their child.
+When pupils go on school trips, parents provide full written details of any medication needed for their child.

-2.10 (8) When Pupils Cannot be Treated at School
+When Pupils Cannot be Treated at School

-If a pupil is taken ill at school or has an accident, they are taken to the Heads' room or staffroom to be given first aid.
-The qualified First Aider, or the Head, in her absence, will decide whether the child is too ill to be kept in school and the parent will be contacted.
-Parents will be asked to agree to pay the cost of a taxi fare if they are unable to fetch their child themselves.
+If a pupil is taken ill at school or has an accident, they are taken to the Head Teacher's office or staffroom to be given first aid.
+A qualified First Aider, or Head Teacher, will decide whether the child is too ill to be kept in school and the parent will be contacted.

+Parents will be asked to agree to pay the cost of a taxi if they are unable to collect their child themselves.
 In case of serious illness/accident the ambulance service will be called to take the pupil to hospital usually accompanied by a qualified First Aider.
 The parents will be contacted and asked to go to the hospital to meet their child.